 Shenandoah Lodge is pleased to offer Camp Shenandoah the OA Everyday program.
 This program ensures that every day of summer camp, Arrowmen have an activity to participate in with our Order.
 All Order of the Arrow events at summer camp are run by the Camp Chief and other youth members of Shenandoah Lodge.
-The Camp Chief is a member of Shenandoah Lodge appointed by the Lodge Chief to act in their stead for the duration of summer camp.
+The Camp Chief is a member of Shenandoah Lodge appointed by the Lodge Chief to act in their stead for the ah Lodge appointed by the Lodge Chief to act in their stead for the duration of summer camp.
 Let the Camp Chief know if you have any questions about OA Everyday, Shenandoah Lodge, or the OA in general.